tldr-pages/tldr/pages/common/expr.md

 `expr index "{{string}}" "{{chars}}"`

-- Calculate a specific mathematic expession:
+- Calculate a specific mathematic expression:

 `expr {{expression1}} {{+|-|*|/|%}} {{expression2}}`

-- Get the first expression if it's value non-zero and not null otherwise get the second one:
+- Get the first expression if its value is non-zero and not null otherwise get the second one:

 `expr {{expression1}} \| {{expression2}}`